andornaut/statezero/README.md

 ### Immutable state

-statezero maintains a single, immutable, global state object.
+Statezero maintains a single, immutable, global state object.
 Once your code has a reference to a copy of this state - by calling `getState()` - any changes you attempt to make to it will not affect any other values returned by `getState()`.
 Instead, you can change state by calling functions defined using `action()`.